revive-adserver/revive-adserver/README.txt

       * Set rules to target the delivery of campaigns, or even ads, to specific users, to help maximise the effectiveness of campaigns.

-    Revive Aderver was was formerly known as OpenX Source, Openads and phpAdsNew.
+    Revive Adserver was was formerly known as OpenX Source, Openads and phpAdsNew.